zencart/documentation/content/user/performance/speed_up_site.md

 Many plugins come with their own copy of jquery.js or jquery-min.js (or some numbered version of the same pattern), and you shouldn't be loading them all!!!

 Rule of thumb: Only load one!
-And usually that should be the newest version.</font>
+And usually that should be the newest version.